Keto diet benefits for weight loss, diabetes & PCOS

 The following is a list of study findings:

-Some unwanted side effects of a long-term ketogenic diet have been suggested, such as increased risk of kidney stones and osteoporosis, and increased blood levels of uric acid (a risk factor for gout).
+Some unwanted side effects of a long-term ketogenic diet have been suggested, such as the increased risk of kidney stones and osteoporosis, and increased blood levels of uric acid (a risk factor for gout).
 Potential nutrient deficiencies may arise whether a wide variety of foods that are recommended on the ketogenic diet aren't included.
 Because whole food groups are excluded, the aid of a registered dietitian may be beneficial in making a ketogenic diet that reduces nutrient deficiencies.

 Who must try the ketogenic diet?